tjvezina/advent-of-code/README.md

 ### Solving

+If working on challenges from a past year, set `ACTIVE_YEAR` in `index.ts`, so all commands default to that year.

-After running `yarn setup`, a challenge folder is created from the template with some boilerplate filled in.
+After running `yarn create-next`, a challenge folder is created from the template with some boilerplate filled in.

 1. Copy the challenge's input into `input.txt`.
 2. Modify `init()` as necessary to handle parsing the challenge's particular input.